 Innovative legal educator.
 Legal writing ninja.
 Law student study habits expert.

-I am thrilled to join the faculty of the University of Denver’s Top 10 Lawyering Process Program as an Assistant Professor of the Practice of Law, where I teach Lawyering Skills I and II to first year law students at Sturm College of Law.
+I joined the faculty of the University of Denver’s Top 10 Lawyering Process Program as an Assistant Professor of the Practice of Law in Fall 2018, where I teach Lawyering Process I and II to first year law students at Sturm College of Law.
 I also created and teach an online Legal Analysis course in Tulane University Law School’s online Master of Jurisprudence in Labor and Employment Law, a 100% online master’s program.

 In 2015, I received an LWI/ALWD/LexisNexis Grant for Scholarship for my work in progress, Making It Stick for Law Students: The Science of Successful Learning in Law School.
 I developed a Law Student Study Habits Survey with research partner, Dr. Regan A.R.
 Gurung, an expert on study behaviors and the psychology of teaching and learning, and Chair of the Human Development and Psychology Department at the University of Wisconsin-Green Bay.
 With Dr. Gurung’s assistance, I have administered and compiled data from an IRB approved pilot Law Student Study Habits Survey.
 I presented the initial findings from the “Law Student Study Habits Survey” at the 2014 Biennial Conference of the Legal Writing Institute.